HINDRANCES TO PRAYER

 is the way it hinders prayer, the way it severs the connection

-one who would have power in prayer must be merciless in dealing
+Any one who would have power in prayer must be merciless in

-with his own sins.
-"If I regard iniquity in my heart, the Lord
+dealing with his own sins.
+"If I regard iniquity in my heart,

-any controversy with God, we cannot expect Him to heed our
+sin or have any controversy with God, we cannot expect Him to

-prayers.
-If there is anything that is constantly coming up in your
+heed our prayers.
+If there is anything that is constantly coming

-moments of close communion with God, that is the thing that
+up in your moments of close communion with God, that is the

 - 3. The third hindrance to prayer is found in

-heart, and put the stumbling block of their iniquity before their
+their heart, and put the stumbling block of their iniquity

 - What is an idol?
 An idol is anything that takes